FreeUKGen/MyopicVicar/doc/roadmap.md

 ## Features we may include in future releases

-- Add extra fields.
-- Add extra reports through a report generator.
+- Report generator.
 - CCs and SCs can customise the DAP and RAP.

-- Integrate Image Server
-    - All images to match Register records.
-    - Transcribers to select from RAP and get permission from SC.
-    - Upload images into F2.
 - On-line data entry
-    - Front end processor of transcriptions, perhaps being an incorporation of WinReg.
+    - Front end processor of transcriptions, perhaps being an incorporation of WinFreeReg.
     - Training module, with video?, needed.

-- Integrate with FreeBMD an FreeCEN and others
+- Integrate searches with FreeCEN and FreeBMD
     - Researchers can record where they have seen entries in the other projects.